derby-developers/api_doc/source/includes/instant_racing/_races.md

-runners | array of Runner objects payouts | array of Payout objects [*] position_timings | array of PositionTiming objects with the order of the runners at that moment [*] tasks | array of Task objects
+runners | array of Runner objects payouts | array of Payout objects [*] position_timings | array of PositionTiming objects with the order of the runners at that moment [*] players | array of other players who bet on this race tasks | array of Task objects

 * = only shown after the race is decided